Th30neAnd0nly/AIRAVAT/README.md

  1. Read , Delete files from victim's device
  1. Encrypt any file in victim's device
  1. Lock Victims Device with 4 digit Pin Code
- 1. Capture Photo from Camera
+ 1. Capture Photo from Front and Back Camera<!-- 1.
+Capture Screenshot (finite) 1.
+Record Incoming and Outgoing Calls (finite)-->
  1. Get Sim Card Information
  1. Ransomware (encrypt all the files and show the notification demanding for ransom)
  1. Auto Start Permission for all chinese vendors.